Detecting Healthcare Fraud with ML

 This is Part 2 of "The Compliance-First Fintech Playbook" series.
 Part 1 covered healthcare KYC/KYB requirements.
 Part 3 examines full compliance program costs.

 Healthcare fraud has unique signatures that standard fintech platforms miss entirely.
 After analyzing fraud patterns across 777 practices, we learned that effective healthcare fraud detection requires understanding both the clinical workflow and the financial ecosystem that supports it.
+SAR workflows and audit trails come first.
+Models slot into that process.

 These patterns are invisible to traditional fraud detection because they require understanding healthcare operations.